sanorthey/pemmss/README.md

 ### How to use:
 1. #### Install python and the matplotlib package
-The model has been developed and tested using python 3.10 and matplotlib 3.5.2.
+The model has been developed and tested using python 3.10, matplotlib 3.5.2 and imageio 2.19.3.

 Instructions for installing python are available at: https://www.python.org/